Written by 8:05 am DNS

 The data is stored in a standard text file – .txt.
 The advantage is that it is easy to back it up and to recover in case of problems.

-Something essential is that to be able to make changes to the DNS zone, the Primary zone must be available.
+Something essential is that to be able to make changes to the Domain Name System zone, the Primary zone must be available.
 If the server with your Primary DNS is down, you won’t be able to make any changes.

 If you want to have redundancy, you must have the zone data accessible on multiple servers.